 - Whatever money you do not spend within your insurance plan year you will lose

 When it comes to financing your LASIK procedure, your cataract upgrade or a pair of designer eyewear, we work with Care Credit and Alpheon.
 They can provide you with a variety of monthly payment options to best fit your budget.
 No-interest plans and interest baring plans are available to you.
 We are happy to assist you with your on-line application or help put you in touch with a representative.

-LASIK at $1495/eye is looked at as a “cash discount “meaning that you pay that price if you pay with cash, cashier’s check or credit card; otherwise it’s priced at $1595/eye when financing.
-To calculate your monthly payment fill in $3190 below (LASIK both eyes) and you’ll see the various monthly amounts so you can better determine which plan best fits your budget.
+LASIK is $1495 per eye.
+To calculate your monthly payment fill in $2990 below (LASIK both eyes) and you’ll see the various monthly amounts so you can better determine which plan best fits your budget.

 OptiVision Eye Care allows 6 month and 12 month options only.

 Many employers offer a flexible spending account (FSA) to use on medical services (WHICH INCLUDES LASIK LASER VISION CORRECTION!)
 FLEX dollars are pre-tax dollars which translates to a savings of almost 30%!